Allied Warship Commanders

 For the daily and attack positions of HMS Trident during this patrol see the map below.

-8 Apr 1940
+8 Apr 1940 (position 58.57, 10.25)

-1200 hours - Sighted a large laden tanker steaming Westward outside territorial waters.
+1200 hours - Sighted a large laden tanker steaming westward outside territorial waters.
 The vessel was thought to be a German auxiliary vessel.

 1215 hours - Surfaced about one nautical mile of the targets port quarter and fired a blank shot.
 The ship turned to starboard and headed for territorial waters while increasing speed.
 Two live rounds were now fired but these fell just short of the bridge.
 This caused her to stop her engines.
-The crew abanoned ship and made for shore.
-They were stopped and the ships captain was taken prisoner.
+The crew abandoned ship and made for shore.
+They were stopped and the ship's captain was taken prisoner.
 The tanker was now lower in the water and in a sinking condition.
 The captain confirmed that they had scuttled the ship.
 Lt.Cdr.
 Seale decided to fire one torpedo to finish her off.
 The tanker sank at 1315 hours.
+(1)

-10 Apr 1940
+10 Apr 1940 (position 58.38, 10.32)

 HMS Trident (Lt.Cdr.
 A.G.L.
-Seale, RN) fires two torpedoes against the German merchant Wandsbek (2388 GRT, built 1938) south-south-east of the Oslofjord in position 58º38'N, 10º32'E. Both torpedoes missed their target.
+Seale, RN) fires two torpedoes against the German merchant Wandsbek (2388 GRT, built 1938) south-south-east of the Oslo fjord in position 58°38'N, 10°32'E. Both torpedoes missed their target.

 12 Apr 1940